Dipole Antennas Include:

 Dipole antenna basics Current & voltage Half wave dipole Folded dipole Short dipole Doublet Dipole length Dipole feeds Radiation pattern Build HF ham dipole Inverted V dipole HF multiband fan dipole HF multiband trap dipole G5RV antenna FM dipole design

-However it is found that the physical length of the dipole antenna is not exactly the same as the wavelength in free space - it is slightly shorter, and it is often necessary to calculate the dipole length as best as possible.
+However it is found that the physical length of the dipole antenna is not exactly the same as the electrical wavelength in free space - it is slightly shorter, and it is often necessary to calculate the dipole length as best as possible.

 Dipole length variation from free space length

-Although the antenna may be an electrical half wavelength, or multiple of half wavelengths, this length is not exactly the same as the wavelength for a signal travelling in free space.
+Although the antenna may be an electrical half wavelength, or multiple of half wavelengths, this physical length is not exactly the same as the wavelength for a signal travelling in free space.